Post-Dispatch: Ferguson police Officer Darren Wilson testifies for almost four hours

 And they could have more time, if they need it, than that.

-St. Louis County Judge Carolyn Whittington has extended the grand jury’s deadline until January 7, said Paul Fox, the county’s director of judicial administration.
+St. Louis County Judge Carolyn Whittington has extended the grand jury’s deadline until January 7, Paul Fox, the county’s director of judicial administration, told CNN this week.

 CNN’s Holly Yan and Tina Burnside contributed to this report.